Tommoore96/sabermine-tt/README.md

 # Sabermine Tech Test

+For my reasoning on the tech stack and component patterns I chose, please see the [reasoning](./REASONING.md) file.

 ## Usage

 This project uses version 10 of pnpm as a package manager.
 If you don't already have it installed please follow their